dougproctor/dougproctor.github.io/_pages/faq.md

 <h3>Will other users see when I decline to join a Tiny Talk?</h3>

 > Nope!
 If it's not a good time, decline away.
 The only time another user will identify you is after you have opted-in to a Tiny Talk and successfully matched.
-You can also adjust your availability windows in **Notifications** settings.
+You can also adjust your notification preferences and availability windows in the app Settings.

-<h3>How do I change my notification preferences?</h3>

-> You can change your notification preferences in the Tiny Talk application **Settings**.

 <h3>Can I turn off video and just do audio chat?</h3>